rahuman23/foundation-DSTA-NHT/docs/diyfoundation/diyfoundation.md

 It is likely that all nodes in HPOC cluster will have similar SSD and HDD combination.

-1. Login to any CVM to find out the SSD configuration details
+1. Login to the CVM to find out the SSD configuration details

     ```bash title="Login to the console of  NodeD CVM"
         ssh -l nutanix 10.42.xx.32         # password: <check password in RX>